bryantm1123/bryantm1123.github.io/index.md

 I worked my way through university in various technical support roles, during which time I began building mobile apps, leading to my first professional role.

 In the intervening years, I've published iOS apps for Charlotte, NC based companies TimeTap and Duke Energy.
-And contributed to the Mobility-as-a-Service iOS and microservices platform for Mobimeo GmbH, daughter company of Deutsche Bahn.
+And contributed to the Mobility-as-a-Service iOS and microservices platform for Mobimeo GmbH, a daughter company of Deutsche Bahn.

 ## Tutorials
 Coming soon